bodulic/CATS-rf/README.md

 `-S`: Library strandness, fr = forward-reverse, rf = reverse-forward, u = unstranded, a = automatic detection, default: u

-CATS-rf can leverage strandness information when quantifying transcripts and calculating local fidelity score component.
+CATS-rf can leverage strandness information when quantifying transcripts and calculating the local fidelity score component.
 When the automatic detection option is enabled, strandness is estimated using the first 100 000 read mappings.

 While CATS-rf was primarily tested on Illumina data, the analysis can be run on assemblies generated from other short-read platforms.
 In such scenario, `S` should be adjusted accordingly.
-If strandness of the data is unknown, it is recommended to use either unstranded mode or automatic detection.
+If the strandness of the data is unknown, it is recommended to use either unstranded mode or automatic detection.
 Note that in unstranded mode, read pairs are expected to map to opposite strands.
 This is consistent with the behavior of virtually every short-read sequencing technology.

 `-Q`: Phred quality encoding of FASTQ files, 33 = phred33, 64 = phred64, default: 33